Supbuddy docs

 AI Tools

-Wraps the project-context-sync panel — sync mode selector (Auto / Manual / Off), detected targets list, advanced options, and recent activity.
+Wraps the project-context-sync panel: sync mode selector (Auto / Manual / Off), detected targets list with per-target scope (global / local), advanced options, and recent activity.
+See Per-project AI context sync for what global vs. local means.

 Multiple Supabase projects (the main use case)